dougsweetser/Q/docs/doing_physics.md

 Mechanics](https://bit.ly/BellsFuture) is a page devoted to the new interpretation.
 See the bottom of the page for other presentations of the idea.

+\newpage
-Three Roads to Quaternion Gravity
+# Three Roads to Quaternion Gravity

 D. B. Sweetser